-Mary Cassatt is a well-known Impressionist who often illustrated motherhood and traditional female activities of the 19th century.
-However, when she was already 50, she received a commission which shed a new light on her entire oeuvre: a mural presenting a Modern Woman.
+Mary Cassatt is a well-known Impressionist who often illustrated motherhood and traditional female activities in the 19th century.
+However, when she was 50, she received a commission that shed a new light on her entire oeuvre: a mural presenting a Modern Woman.

 Her work is highly allegorical and alludes to the Bible (women picking the fruit of knowledge), as well as to art history and such masters as Botticelli.
-It’s a triptych whose central panel Young Women Plucking the Fruits of Knowledge or Science was inserted between the panel of Young Girls Pursuing Fame and the right panel of Arts, Music, Dancing which featured young women engaged in arts.
+It is a triptych whose central panel, Young Women Plucking the Fruits of Knowledge or Science, was inserted between the panel of Young Girls Pursuing Fame (on the left) and Arts, Music, Dancing (on the right), which featured young women engaged in arts.

-This combination was too much for the contemporary audience and Cassatt was heavily criticized (also by Degas).
-To the extent that the panel disappeared right after the fair and has never been found- some speculate it was destroyed while in storage.
+This combination was too much for the contemporary audience and Cassatt was heavily criticized (including by Degas), to the extent that the panel disappeared right after the fair and has never been found- some speculate it was destroyed while in storage.